Omnichannel Marketing: Definition, Strategy, Tools, and Examples

 Schuh

 Far from the capabilities of the humble small business, Schuh’s novel take on omnichannel is still worth noting.
-Working with Ingress, a game that was a forerunner of Pokemon Go, players could harness the power of virtual reality to not only save the planet in their own fictional narrative, but discover Schuh branches portal in-game as they physically walked around their local area.
-This effort to engage with their customers in a whole new way, and entirely on a level that Ingress gamers could get on board with, highlights the importance of adapting your omnichannel efforts to your customers habits and expectations.
+Working with Ingress, a game that was a forerunner of Pokemon Go, players could harness the power of virtual reality to not only save the planet in their fictional narrative but discover Schuh branches portal in-game as they physically walked around their local area.
+This effort to engage with their customers in a new way, and entirely on a level that Ingress gamers could get on board with, highlights the importance of adapting your omnichannel efforts to your customer’s habits and expectations.